dolie/FlySkyI6-wiki/Setup-Throttle-Kill-Switch.md

 ## Note

-The assignment of switches to various internal functions (_thottle hold_, _teacher/student_, _dual rate_, _throttle idle-up_) in the `Key → Switches assign`
+The assignment of switches to various internal functions (_thottle hold_, _teacher/student_, _dual rate_, _throttle idle-up_)
-menu work regardless of the assignment of these switches to a particular servo channel, and regardless of reversing the said channel.
-They work even without assigning the switch to a channel at all in the `Key → Aux channels` menu.
+in the `Key → Switches assign` menu works regardless of the assignment of these switches to a particular servo channel, and regardless of reversing the said channel in the `Key → Reverse` menu.
+These features work even without assigning the switch to a channel at all in the `Key → Aux channels` menu.